QuaSi-Software/Documentation/docs/resie_energy_system_components.md

 $$ V_{i,j} = \frac{(\Delta x_{i-1} + \Delta x_i)}{2} \; \frac{(\Delta y_{j-1} + \Delta y_j)}{2} \; \Delta z $$
 where \(V_{i,j}\) is the control volume around a node and \(\Delta x\), \(\Delta y\), and \(\Delta z\) are the variable location step widths in x, y, and z directions, respectively.

-**Numerical scheme.** The implemented solver uses an **implicit backward-Euler** discretization on the non-uniform grid.
-This results in a sparse linear system per time step that includes heat conduction in the soil and the boundary/source terms described below.
-Temperature-dependent properties and phase change are treated by a short Picard iteration.
-(See “Phase Change” and “Boundary Conditions” for how these terms enter the balance.)
+**Numerical scheme.** The solver employs an **implicit backward-Euler** time discretization on the non-uniform grid.
+In each global time step, the code assembles and solves a sparse linear system that combines (i) heat conduction between neighbouring control volumes, (ii) storage in the control volume, and (iii) boundary/source contributions.
+Temperature-dependent properties and the phase-change term are handled by a short Picard iteration: properties are evaluated at the current iterate, the linear system is rebuilt and solved, and the iterate is updated until the prescribed tolerance is reached.
+In the implicit scheme, the conduction fluxes and the storage term are written at the new time level and combined with the boundary/source contributions.
+This yields, in each time step, a sparse linear system for the unknown temperature field at \(n\).
+There is no internal sub-stepping.

 #### Modelling of the soil
 In the context of this model, the soil is considered to be homogeneous with uniform and temporally constant physical properties.